 Over 30 financial institutions with more than (US)$8.7 trillion in assets under management are committed to work on eliminating agricultural commodity-driven deforestation risks in their investment and lending portfolios by 2025.
 To read the commitment letter, please click here.

-This investor-led initiative is supported by a collaborative effort from leading organisations and individuals at the intersection of finance and conservation (Nature4Climate Secretariat, Conservation International, Global Canopy, High-Level Climate Champions team, WEF Tropical Forest Alliance, and Head of Environmental Issues, UN Principles for Responsible Investment).
+This investor-led initiative is supported by a collaborative effort from leading organizations and individuals at the intersection of finance and conservation (Nature4Climate Secretariat, Conservation International, Global Canopy, Global Optimism, High-Level Climate Champions team, WEF Tropical Forest Alliance).

 Together, they are working to drive ambition and enable action towards achieving key components of the Call for Climate Action Announcements from Private Finance Institutions issued by the COP26 Presidency, Mark Carney’s COP26 Private Finance Hub and the High Level Climate Action Champions.